Raidriar796/StresslessHeadless/README.md

 # StresslessHeadless

-A [ResoniteModLoader](https://github.com/resonite-modding-group/ResoniteModLoader) mod for [Resonite](https://resonite.com/) that reduces strain on Headless clients by disabling frequent and heavy calculations.
+A [ResoniteModLoader](https://github.com/resonite-modding-group/ResoniteModLoader) mod for [Resonite](https://resonite.com/) that disables frequent and heavy calculations on certain components from running on Headless clients.

 **Disclaimer: this may occasionally cause irregular behavior in some sessions, config options are provided in the event issues occur.**